Hodia FAQs

 Volunteer Opportunities

 We have year-round volunteer opportunities that can fit with various personal schedules!
-Help with projects at our office, the ‘Sugar Shack’, volunteer at our community programs, events, or at camp!
+Help with projects at our office/warehouse, volunteer at our community programs, events, or at camp as camp staff!
 We are always looking for volunteers in any capacity!
 Don’t hesitate to reach out to us if you have any questions or would like to chat about the ways you can help Hodia.
-You can also find our volunteer application here!
+You can also find our volunteer application here.

 Bring your insulin and testing equipment with you as well as plenty of pump and CGM supplies (enough for a few extra site-changes, just in case).
 We provide some insulin and testing equipment, but it is unwise to leave home without your own.